NSLS-II-LIX/py4xs/docs/data.md

   `copy()`: create a deep copy of the object

-  `expand()`: exapnd the coordinates for the intensity map, e.g. in preparation for merging
+  `expand()`: expand the coordinates for the intensity map, e.g. in preparation for merging

   `merge()`: merge two or more maps with the same axis labels